j0hnk1m/PredictTheOscars/README.md

 ## Overview
 This project was a month-long side project I did for my highschool final project.
 PTO is a computer algorithm using machine learning and data science to determine which movies will be oscar nominees and winners.
 I have created a flexible dataset for anyone in the community to try and get better results!

+A jupyter notebook is also included in this repo explaining in detail my process.

 ## Contents
 The project consists of 4 major sections:
 1. Data Collection